 *Group Camps vary.
 See specific group camp for details.
 Georgia River Campground varies.

-"America the Beautiful" Senior and Access Passes are honored at all Corps managed campgrounds.
+"America the Beautiful" Senior and Access Passes are honored at all Corps managed campgrounds for single campsites only...there are no discounts on double or group sites.
 The cardholder must be present at registration and plan to camp during the entire camping visit.
-These are the only passes that offer a 50% discount for camping fees.
+The "America The Beautiful" Senior and Access Passes are the ONLY passes that offer a 50% discount for camping fees.

 - Alcoholic beverages are prohibited by County Ordinance.